smitchell/water-monitoring-azure-example/README.md

 I've forgone a gateway, the discovery service, and configuration service to focus on Azure technology.
 That means that the monitor station publishes directly to Azure and doesn't go through a gateway.
 There won't be a user interface.
 When you launch the projects, the events and notifications appear in the projects' console logs.

+I put a demo of this project on my YouTube channel (it is too big for GitHub): https://youtu.be/lW3zlj3zWjM

 Since it takes a little effort to setup the resources on Azure for this project I uploaded a demonstration of the running project to YouTube: https://youtu.be/lW3zlj3zWjM.

 ## Monitoring Stations